 About Kenzo Tange2

-Kenzo Tange (1913-2005), the winner of the 1987 Pritzker Architecture Prize, is one of Japan’s most honored architects.
+Kenzo Tange (1913-2005), the 1987 Pritzker Architecture Prize winner, is one of Japan’s most honored architects.
 Teacher, writer, architect, and urban planner, he is revered for his work and his influence on younger architects.

 Tange was in charge of the reconstruction of Hiroshima after World War II.
 The Hiroshima Peace Center and Park, beginning in 1946, made the city symbolic of the human longing for peace.
-Architecturally, the Peace Center shows a deep understanding of traditional culture while simultaneously is a signpost in the search for a modern style in Japan.
+Architecturally, the Peace Center shows a deep understanding of traditional culture while simultaneously being a signpost in Japan’s search for a modern style.

 - Source: Kenzo Tange’s Biography – Pritzker Architecture Prize